Sleep Has Her House: Critical response

-Influential American experimental filmmaker, Phil Solomon wrote of the film, "There are moments within Sleep Has Her House of such exquisite and subtle rendering of ‘moving light in place’ that I have always dreamed of experiencing in the cinema.
+Influential American experimental filmmaker Phil Solomon wrote of the film: "There are moments within Sleep Has Her House of such exquisite and subtle rendering of ‘moving light in place’ that I have always dreamed of experiencing in the cinema.
 A black forest film to be entered into only with great care and caution [...]
 Scott Barley has dared us to imagine a cinema of such fragile - and terrifying - beauty (reclaiming once again that real definition of 'awesome', the sublime) that places both the film and the viewer on equal footing of corporal existence by the closing credits."

 The film was later nominated in Sight & Sound's best films of 2017 poll.
 In casting his vote, writer and film critic, Tom Charity described the film as, "The single most momentous hour and a half in the dark this year, a tenebrous landscape film shapeshifting between reality and nightmare, cinema and dream."

 In early 2018, Sleep Has Her House was nominated for best film, best first feature, and best director in The Village Voice 2017 Film Poll.

 In 2020, film historian, Nicole Brenez cited Sleep Has Her House as one of the best films of the decade.

-In 2022, the film received two votes as one of the ten greatest films of all time in the Sight and Sound‘s decennial world poll.

 Accolades

 Sleep Has Her House was awarded Best Film by the official jury at the Fronteira International Documentary & Experimental Film Festival in Goiânia, Brazil.

+In 2022, the film received two votes as one of the ten greatest films of all time in the Sight and Sound's decennial world poll, receiving votes in both the critics’ and director’s polls.

+In 2024, Sleep Has Her House was in fourth place in Far Outs list of the ten greatest movies shot on a mobile phone.